Teynham: History

+Teynham lies on Watling Street, in Roman times the main route from Dover to London.
+At several places along this route, monumental tombs of Roman age have been found, one of which was discovered to the west of Teynham, just north of the junction of the London Road with Claxfield Road.
+This probably included a sacred enclosure, dating from the mid-first century, around a central building that sheltered a Roman sculpture of the god Triton, half man and half fish, with a ketos sea monster, which was discovered in 2023.
+Many fragments of local and continental red, white, and green stone types also indicate the original display of the owner's wealth.
+He may also have been the owner of the villa rustica at Bax Farm some 1400 metres to the north.
+The sculpture is one of very few tritons in Britain; other and more sophisticated representations are common on the Continent.
+It appears to have been ritually decapitated and buried in the early to mid fourth-century, possibly associated with the christianization of the Roman Empire.

-The town is a very ancient place and it is mentioned as having been the town in which Archbishops resided in early times.
-Kenulf, Coenwulf of Mercia, who reigned 794–819, gave the place to Christ Church, Canterbury, and afterwards a palace was built in the village or town as it was known then, which no longer exists.
+Early Archbishops resided in Teynham.
+Coenwulf of Mercia, who reigned 794–819, gave Teynham to Christ Church, Canterbury, and later a palace, which no longer exists, was built here.
 Archbishop Baldwin of Forde (1184–91), Hubert Walter (1193–1207), Stephen Langton (1207–29), and Raynold (1313–28) all in turn lived at Teynham.
 Archbishop John de Stratford in 1345, entertained King Edward III at Teynham.
 The church, St Mary's, in Teynham Street towards Conyer is Grade I listed, by the oldest buildings, Hinkley's Mill, Thatched Cottage, The Old Vicarage, Banks' farmhouse and cottage, Teynham Court and Crown House.
 The church stained glass windows date two centuries after its building, to the 15th century, restored 1873.

 Later King Henry III granted the town the right to hold a market and fair.

 Richard Harrys (or Harris – in some accounts) who also lived at Teynham, and was a fruiterer to King Henry VIII instructed to plant 105 acres of land with cherries and apples that he had obtained from Flanders, and thus the village is one of the earliest in which the cherry was grown in Kent and England.

 By 1848, Teynham had a population of 845 people.
 It was part of the Hundred of Teynham, in the Upper Division of the Lathe of Scray.

 Most of the village income was made from cherry growing, with some from hops.
 Its patron was still the Archdeacon of Canterbury.